chrisns/talks/ProactiveClusterAutoscalingInKubernetes.md

 ---

-# Cluster autoscaler <!--fit-->
+# Cluster AutoScaler <!--fit-->

 ### github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler <!--fit-->

 <!--
-Enter the cluster autoscaler and of course a splash of yaml -->
+Enter the cluster autoscaler and of course a splash of yaml to save the day -->

 ---